wazo-platform/wazo-platform.org/content/blog/hackathon-2022-wazo-matrix-bridge.md

 # Hackathon 2022 - Bridging Wazo and Matrix

+Every year Wazo organizes a Hackathon with their employees, and as many of us as possible get together to work on some fun projects and see what we can learn.
 There were multiple teams working on different projects.
+Our team consisted of Charles, Francis, Francois and I (Jesse).
-Our team decided to both work on creating a bridge between Wazo's built-in chat system and a Matrix server, as well as testing out adding some new features to the existing chat.
-This article is focused on the former.
+We decided to both work on creating a bridge between Wazo's built-in chat system and a Matrix server, as well as [testing out adding some new features to the existing chat](https://wazo-platform.org/blog/hackaton-2022-building-group-chat-with-wazo), but this article is focused on the former.

 ## The Objective